fabesmo/astro-m3e/README.md

 A modern Astro UI component library based on **Material 3 Expressive** design system.
 Components are pre-rendered on the server and then hydrated with Web Components to prevent layout shifts while maintaining full interactivity.

+> ⚠️ **Alpha Stage Warning**: This library is currently in alpha development.
+APIs may change, and some features might be unstable.
+Use with caution in production environments.

 ## Features

 - 🎨 **Material 3 Expressive Design** - Beautiful, modern UI components